 The driving test used to be something to be feared with strict, stern examiners taking candidates out on the hardest test routes.
 But now examiners, old and new are fully trained in friendly customer service skills, including how to deal with nervous candidates.
 Which makes the whole driving test a much more positive experience.

-You need to of passed your theory test before you can book a practical driving test.
+You need to have passed your theory test before you can book a practical driving test.

 After meeting your examiner, your documents have been checked and then its on to the eyesight test.
 You will have to read a number plate from about 20.5 metres away.
 Failure to read it will result in a failed driving test.

-Part of the test will include a reversing exercise (reverse/bay parking, turn in the road or reverse around a corner).
-Only one manoeuvre!
-But, you may also be asked to carry out an emergency stop.
+Part of the test will include a reversing exercise (reverse/bay parking, pulling up on the right-hand side of the road and reversing 2 car lengths or driving forward into a car park bay then reversing out).
+You'll only carry out one manoeuvre.
+You may also be asked to carry out an emergency stop.
 Manoeuvres information can be found here.

-Assessing your independent driving is part of the test.
-This could include you following some road signs or directions inadvance.
-It certainly isn't as scary as it first seems.
+Assessing you driving independently is part of the test.
+This will take up roughly 20 minutes of the driving test and will consist of you either following road signs or directions from a sat nav.
 Read more about Independent driving here.